 Occurrence in Theatrum editions and page number:

-1570LAC32 (225 copies printed) (last line, left aligned: Sabellicus; Dom.
-Niger; sed absolutissime Leander.),
+1570L(AC)32 (225 copies printed) (first line ends: rerumque ;last line, left aligned: Sabellicus; Dom.
+Niger; sed absolutissimè Leander.),

-1570LB32 (100 copies printed) (last line, centered like one line above it: & Dom.Niger ; sed absolutissimè Leander.),
+1570L(B)32 (100 copies printed) (first line ends: vicissi- ; last line, centred like one line above it: & Dom.Niger ; sed absolutissimè Leander.),

-1571L32 (275 copies printed) (last line, centered like one line above it: & Dom.Niger; sed absolutissimè Leander.),
+1571L32 (275 copies printed) (first line ends: mu- ; last line, centred like one line above it: & Dom.Niger; sed absolutissimè Leander.),

-1571/1573D32 (350 copies printed) (last line, centered like two lines above it: Albertum,diet met grooter neerstichheyt beschreuen heeft.),
+1571/1573D32 (350 copies printed) (last line, centred like two lines above it: Albertum,diet met grooter neerstichheyt beschreuen heeft.),

-1572/1573G32 (225 copies printed) (last line, centered like 2 lines above it: grossen fleiss beschieben hatt.),
+1572/1573G32 (225 copies printed) (last line, centred like 2 lines above it: grossen fleiss beschieben hatt.),

-1574L41 (175 copies printed) (large page number, 11 mm; last line, centered like 2 lines above it, non-italic like 3 lines above it: terranus ; Sabellicus ; & Dom .
+1574L41 (175 copies printed) (large page number, 11 mm; last line, centred like 2 lines above it, non-italic like 3 lines above it: terranus ; Sabellicus ; & Dom .
 Niger ; sed absolutissimè Leander.),

-1575L41 (100 copies printed) (small page number, 7 mm; last line, left aligned and italic like 3 lines above it: "lutissimè Leander".),
+1575L41 (100 copies printed) (small page number, 7 mm; last line, left aligned and italic like 3 lines above it: "lutißimè Leander".),

-1579LA58 (250 copies printed) (last line, left aligned and italic like 3 lines above it: "der: Galliam Cisalpinam, quæ non minimam Italiæ parte comprehendit,Gaudentius Merula pulcherrimè descripsit." ; page number 58 below "descripsit" of last text line.),
+1579L(A)58 (250 copies printed) (last line, left aligned and italic like 3 lines above it: "der: Galliam Cisalpinam, quæ non minimam Italiæ parte comprehendit,Gaudentius Merula pulcherrimè descripsit." ; page number 58 below "descripsit" of last text line.),

-1579LB58 (250 copies printed) (last line, left aligned and italic like 3 lines above it: "der:Galliam Cisalpinam,quæ non minimam Italiæ parte comprehendit, Gaudentius Merula pulcherrimè descripsit." ; page number 58 below "Gaudentius" of last text line.),
+1579L(B)58 (250 copies printed) (last line, left aligned and italic like 3 lines above it: "der:Galliam Cisalpinam,quæ non minimam Italiæ partê comprehendit, Gaudentius Merula pulcherrimè descripsit." ; page number 58 below "Gaudentius" of last text line.),

-1580G58 (175 copies printed) (last line, centered like 5 lines above it, mostly in Gothic script: beschriben.),
+1580G58 (175 copies printed) (last line, centred like 5 lines above it, mostly in Gothic script: beschriben.),

-1581F58 (400 copies printed) (last line, centered like 2 lines above it, in cursive script like the entire text: "en a escrit,qui en a fait vne description tresdiligente."); another variant, in cursive script like the entire text, left aligned: "voir,qu'il lise ce que Leandre Albert en a escrit,qui en a fait une description tresdiligente.",
+1581F58 (400 copies printed) (last line, centred like 2 lines above it, in cursive script like the entire text: "en a escrit,qui en a fait vne description tresdiligente."); another variant, in cursive script like the entire text, left aligned: "voir,qu'il lise ce que Leandre Albert en a escrit,qui en a fait une description tresdiligente.",

 some 1588S64 (100 copies printed) (last line, left aligned: està muy lindamente declarada por Gaudentio Merula.).

-few 1609/1612/1641S (10 copies printed).
+few 1609/1612/1641S (10 copies printed, no further data available).

 Approximate number of copies printed: 2935.